 - 25. Don’t Get Sucked in by Commercials

 - 26. Too Good to Be True…

 When it comes to your dog's health, it's better to be proactive than reactive.
 The best way to keep your dog in tip top health is to feed him a diet that is completely balanced and meets all of his unique nutritional needs.
 But, with so much misinformation, fake claims and controversies surround the pet food industry, shopping for good dog food brands can be tricky and will turn into a frustrating task if you don't do the proper research.

-To begin your research for the top dog food brand, your veterinarian is the best resource.
+To begin your research for top food brand, your vet is the best resource.
 But, there are also other ways to evaluate a brand’s quality and whether it is appropriate for your pooch.
-You need to keep in mind that this isn’t going to be a one-time thing.
+You need to keep in mind that this isn't going to be a one-time thing.
 It’s something that you will need to do many times over the course of your pet’s life.

 Studies show how you need to feed your dog based on his life stage.
 Puppies, senior dogs, active dogs, overweight/obese dogs and dogs with certain health conditions all have unique nutritional needs.
 There are other variables that come into play in determining the type of food you should feed your pet as well.
 For example, as your dog grows and develops, his nutritional requirements will need to change too.

 Not all dog foods have the same quality, and even good dog food brands may not be what your Fido needs due to health concerns, his activity level, age or size.
 Every dog food company will do their best to make their meals sound healthy and nutritious, which is why it is so important for consumers to educate themselves and understand dog food labels properly.

 Whenever you decide to switch your dog's diet, discuss the change with your veterinarian.
 They can evaluate your dog and help you choose good dog food brands that will meet your pet's needs and fit your budget.

 28 Rules for Picking Good Dog Food Brands